mythsman/hexo-filter-asciinema/README.md

 A simple plugin which can embed asciinema-player in your article.

 Though the plugin [hexo-tag-asciinema](https://github.com/narongdejsrn/hexo-tag-asciinema) does a similar thing .
-That one relies on `asciinema.org` ,  this one relies on local file.
+That one relies on `asciinema.org` ,  while this one relies just on local file.

 ## Configuration
 Add the following configuration in the _config.yml of your site.